guino/BazzDoorbell/README.md

 8256932       0x7DFDA4        JFFS2 filesystem, little endian
 (recursive extraction ommitted)
 ```
-After a quick look around I did not find any scripts or references to running/reading anything from the mmc card, that is in order to get it to execute a command/script and gain access.
+After a quick look around I did not find any scripts or references to running/reading anything from the mmc card, that is, in order to get it to execute a command/script and gain access.
-I also did not see any mention of telnetd for me to run but I was happy to see an unemcrypted cramfs partition, which included a startup script and the main doorbell/camera application itself.
+I also did not see any mention of telnetd for me to run but I was happy to see an unencrypted cramfs partition, which included a startup script and the main doorbell/camera application itself.

 So the next step is to try to gain remote access, the initrun.sh script in the cramfs partition seems like the perfect place, so I modified it (see initrun.sh in github) and prepared my own firmware file, after determining the parameters for the cramfs (by reviewing the original one):
 ```